RedTurtle/plone-scss-base/README.md

 If you don't need all of the styles provided here, you can cherry-pick the partials you need by making a copy of the [main stylesheet of this package (styles.scss)](https://github.com/RedTurtle/plone-scss-base/blob/master/styles.scss) and commenting the partials you don't need.

+## Bonus

+As an extra that may be helpful, in the `lib` folder of the package you download from npm, there is a compiled css stylesheet with all of the styles included in this repo.

 ## Installation

 ```sh